ysyk2021/building-strong-teams/src/chapter-3-1-2.md

-# Ensure Fairness and Equity in Rewards and Punishments

 Effective team management involves rewarding positive performance and addressing negative behavior in a fair and equitable manner.
 In this chapter, we will explore the key components of ensuring fairness and equity in rewards and punishments, including defining success, establishing consistent criteria, providing transparency, and addressing biases.